jaxcore/bumblebee-hotword-node/README.md

 ]);
 ```

-Add the hotword file to BumbleBee using;
+Add the hotword file to Bumblebee using;

 ```
 bumblebee.addHotword('white_smoke', require('./white_smoke.js'));